zsoltherpai/feather/README.md

     return new B();
 }
 ```
+Most of the information in these factories are redundant and they tend to be hot spots for changes and
-Feather avoids the need for writing such factories - by doing the same thing internally: When an instance of A is injected,
+sources for merge hells.
+Feather avoids the need for writing such factories - by doing the same thing
-Feather calls A's constructor with the necessary arguments - an instance of B. That instance of B is created the same way
+internally: When an instance of A is injected, Feather calls A's constructor with the necessary arguments - an
-\- a simple recursion, this time with no further dependencies \- and the instance of A is created.
+instance of B. That instance of B is created the same way \- a simple recursion, this time with no further dependencies \- and the instance of A is created.